GettysburgDataScience/DS325-ClassNotes/_sources/00_Resources/setup.md

  - Jupyter
  - Data Wrangler - a colorful viewer for .csvs and other data table formats.
  - GitHub Repositories - will allow you to clone, commit, and push repositories from VSCode
- - GitHub Copilot - an LLM for coding